taiwuchen/SENG438-Assignment-1/seng438-a1-Group-18.md

 # Difficulties encountered, challenges overcome, and lessons learned

 Some difficulties encountered included creation of tests and choosing highly effective tests that would ensure each functionality of the system is thoroughly operational.
 We used a implementation of generative AI to help, analyze and extract.
 Key tests required to analyze the functionality.
-This was integrated into exploratory testing from both pairs allowing a more in-depth review overall.
+This was integrated into exploratory testing from both pairs allowing a more in depth review overall.
 Some lessons we learned as a team was how to write bug reports as well as clearly demonstrate testing of each functionality and identifying bugs efficiently.
 We also learned how to communicate and distribute work efficiently to create optimal results.

 # Comments/feedback on the lab and lab document itself